T1anyu-zhao/embedgpt/README.md

 Resistors

 ## Install
-Here are the libraries need to be install for the project:
+Libraries need to be install for the raspi project:

 `sudo pip3 install opencv_python`